limshengxue/subway-location-tracker-backend/README.md

 ## 2.4 LLM Development
 - An LLM agent is developed to answer queries about the outlets.
 - We utilize LangGraph's ReACT agent, as ReACT is a prompt engineering technique that enables effective interaction with external environments (in this case, the SQL database).
-- The agent is equipped with a toolkit to access the SQL database.
+- The agent is equipped with a toolkit to access the SQL database, with 2 additional tools to retrieve distance between outlets and obtain the current datetime.

 ### Why Use an SQL Agent?
 - Compared to RAG, using an SQL agent allows the LLM to issue SQL queries that include aggregate functions like COUNT and GREATEST.